DevTylerSander/DevSystem-V2/DevSystem-V2.md

 	-edit {name} - this allows a user to edit a stored snippet -delete {name} - this allows a user to delete a stored snippet from the database

-/tag (This command goes in  /commands/tag folder)
-	-create {name}{message} - creates quick messages that is stored in a database and can be sent by any user -send {channel} - sends a quick message to a channel -edit {name} - edits a quick message that has been stored in a database -delete {name} - deletes a quick message that was stored in a database

 /changelog - opens a menu with 5 sections ([+] Added, [*] Improved, [/] Changed, [!]
 Fixed, [-] Deleted) (This command goes in  /commands/changelog folder)
 	- when the user is done they will click submit
 	- then it will send the changelog in the channel the command was issued in